fastruby/blog/_posts/2020-05-07-removing-capybara-webkit.md

 It makes it easier for new developers to join the project now that it has less extra requirements.
 It will also help when updating the Rails version, since newer Rails versions adds `webdrivers` gem when creating new apps by default.

 Another advantage of replacing QtWebKit with a major browser like Chrome and Firefox is that it helped us to find a bug in our current test suite.
-We had not been properly testing the interactions of the user in those tests related to Chose, but now we fixed that.
+We had not been properly testing the interactions of the user in those tests related to Chosen, but now we fixed that.

-And finally, we can run the complete test suite using different browsers (`webdrivers` support Firefox, Chrome, IE and Edge) just changing one configuration if we need to.
+And finally, we can run the complete test suite using different browsers (`webdrivers` support Firefox, Chrome, IE and Edge) just by changing one configuration if we need to.